Timtam/AccessiChords/README.md

 * timtam_AccessiChords select next chord inversion.lua: CTRL + ALT + RIGHT
 * timtam_AccessiChords select previous chord inversion.lua: CTRL + ALT + LEFT

-Note: insert corresponding Mac keys for CTRL and SHIFT here.
+Note: when using MacOS, control is command and alt is option.
+Shift remains the same.

 The script will be entirely keyboard-controllable afterwards.